lohmander/grunt-simple-include/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+**2014-03-06** 0.3.0 Added option to pass variables and updated include syntax

 **2014-03-06** 0.2.0 Added option to run each include multiple times with a single statement

 **2013-10-09** 0.1.2 Bugfix